DrakeLambert/the-drizzle/2019/12/C#-8-Switch-Expressions-with-Pattern-Matching.md

 *Written 12/2019*

 Most .NET engineers are familiar with the original `switch` statement in C#.
-Like similar constructs in other object oriented languages, given an arbitrary expression, you can match it's result to a `case`, and execute selected statements.
+Like similar constructs in other object oriented languages, given an arbitrary expression, you can match its result to a `case`, and execute selected statements.

 ```csharp
 switch (car.Color) {